tamara-nano/ducks4/README.md

 We have developed an integrated approach combining an optimized wet-lab protocol with an automated bioinformatics workflow, called DUCKS4.
 It enables read-level resolution of the D4Z4 array for FSHD1 repeat sizing, variant detection for FSHD2, and detection of methylation patterns.
 Using NCBI BLAST, it assigns reads to chromosomes and haplotypes, supporting robust filtering and analysis.
 With long-read Nanopore sequencing technology, our tool enables precise determination of D4Z4 array size, individual haplotype assignment, methylation profiling, and complex allele analysis.
 It also allows for the detection of mosaicism and structural variation like interchromosomal translocations, providing a comprehensive, single-method solution for FSHD analysis.

-Update: DUCKS4 now also calls directly the PAS-sequence to each reads and provides it in the haplotypes-resolved output csv-files.
+Update: DUCKS4 now also calls directly the PAS-sequence to each read if pLAM is available and provides it in the haplotypes-resolved output csv-files.
 It tests if the PAS is intact (4qA), 10qA or differently disrupted.

 ## Installation